 Today, the B2B SaaS industry is like a red ocean.

-And as such, a blue ocean strategy can be the difference between getting lost at sea and moving to a place of differentiation.
+As such, a blue ocean strategy can be the difference between getting lost at sea or moving to a place of differentiation.

 Your ability to stand out from the competition, grow your customer base and market share couldn’t be more difficult.

 What formula can you rely on to move prospects from visitors to trial users to paying customers, all in a few days, not weeks?

 The right social proof formula can work wonders for your SaaS and B2B brand.
 It can improve your brand’s visibility, and by extension, imbue trust.
 Those two can, in turn, increase the frequency of product sign-ups.